 CCF’s Model Farms

-The Model Farms have been developed to research and display predator friendly and commercially viable livestock and wildlife programs.
-During 2003, the CCF bush PTY Ltd developed 50 economic plots (1 ha each = 50 e farm).
-These plots were used to assess the bush biomass yield per hectare, species composition, and stem densities of the tree/shrub species and the production potential.
-Educational groups and visiting farmers have the opportunity to see first hand that farmers and cheetahs can coexist.
-The farms also research and display innovative business initiatives such as: Bushblok compressed fuel log, made from invasive thorn bush, and Cheetah Country products, an eco label for Namibian beef and other products that would allow cheetah friendly farmers to sell at a premium price nationally and overseas.
+The CCF Centre serves to research and display model farms.
+These farms have been developed to research and display predator friendly and commercially viable livestock and wildlife programs.
+Educational groups and visiting farmers can see firsthand that farmers and cheetahs can coexist.
+The farms also research and display innovative business initiatives such as the BUSHBLOK® compressed fuel log, made from invasive thorn bush, and Cheetah Country Products, an eco-label for Namibian beef and other products that would allow cheetah friendly farmers to sell their beef at a premium price.

 Management Prescriptions